-Ankle pain may also be a result of several different types of conditions.
+Ankle pain can result when the ankle is twisted or turned in an awkward manner and the ligaments are forced to move beyond their normal range of movement.
+Ankle pain may also result from several different types of conditions.
 Injuries of the ankle bones, tendons and ligaments can cause ankle pain.
 Several different types of arthritis can lead to ankle pain.

-Causes of Ankle pain
+Causes of Ankle Pain

 Ankle pain can be caused by injury and several other conditions.
 People who engage in sports such as football, running, jogging, are at higher risk of sustaining an ankle injury.
-Though ankle injuries are common causes of ankle pain, there are several other medical conditions that may cause ankle pain.
+Though ankle injuries are common causes of ankle pain, there are many other medical conditions that may cause ankle pain.
 These include:

 - Achilles tendinitis